DGeisz/HellMazerFE/README.md

 # HellMazerFE

 This is a front-end enviroment for testing essentially any encephalon-server.
 Ideally the encephalon on the backend should learn by means of reflex learning how to detect and avoid walls.
+This environment uses Electron js to render the application.